mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

       action.causes(new BXMoveAction(block, action.direction()));
     }

-(Observent readers will have noticed the import declaration for BXMoveAction earler in this step).
 Now when we re-run the flash file, our worker can move around and push blocks--but only 1 block at a time!
 Excellent!

 In Bloxley, all changes to the state of the game are handled through actions--subclasses of `BXAction`.
 By telling Bloxley one action is _caused_ by another, then they succeed or fail together.
 So stepping onto a block causes that block to move in the same direction--in other words, the worker pushes the block.
 If that push is impossible (like trying to push onto a wall or another block), then the worker's move fails as well.
 We'll get into a lot more depth on actions in the next tutorial.

 Once more a problem presents itself.
 Our worker can push the blocks too well--the blocks can be pushed right onto the walls!
 There's two ways to remedy this situation.
 We could define a method named `canBlockEnterWall()` in the `SokobanPatchController`, like we did for the workers.
 However, there is an easier way--instead of defining a second method, we can make our existing method more general.
 By chaning the name from `canWorkerEnterWall` to `canEnterWall` (leaving out the **key** of the object trying to enter the wall), this method will handle _any_ actor trying to step onto a wall.

 Now re-run the flash file.
 Play around with it--you'll see that you can move the worker around, and have him push the blocks.
 Notice that when you undo an action (Ctrl-z or Ctrl-Z), it properly replaces the blocks as well!
-Even if you move everything around, completely resetting the board, one quick tap of Ctrl-Z will completely restart the board to its initial position.
+Even if you move everything around, completely changing the board, one quick tap of Ctrl-Z will completely restart the board to its initial position.

 ### Step 6: Completing a Level